-A USDF Gold, Silver, and Bronze medalist and Gold Freestyle Bar holder, Rose Caslar Belasik has been a lifelong rider and writer.
+A USDF Gold, Silver, and Bronze medalist and Gold Freestyle Bar holder, Rose Caslar Belasik is a lifelong rider and writer.
 She grew up riding on some of the most remote and rugged ranches and trails in the Pacific Northwest.
 As a teen, she was a leader on horseback wilderness pack trips for commercial outfitters and hunted big game with her family in Hells Canyon and the Wallowa Mountains.
 While in high school, she studied natural horsemanship and started young horses under saddle while working for a breeder of registered Spanish Mustangs.

 Rose received a full scholarship to the small private school college, Lewis and Clark, in Portland, Oregon, and graduated magna cum laude with degree in English Literature.
 After college, Rose moved to Steamboat Springs, CO, and started her business, Caslar Equestrian, riding and training a diverse array of horses and riders, including Pony Club, foxhunters, and dressage prospects.
 She also enjoyed driving teams of draft horses for winter sleigh rides in the countryside of Routt County.
 While in Colorado, Rose became more involved with Andalusian and Lusitano horses and seriously studied Portuguese and French dressage.
 She knew from her first shoulder-in that she had found an endlessly fascinating partnership between horse and rider.
 Her own yoga practice and use of Pilates for core strengthening led her to become a Pilates mat instructor at a busy local gym.